Prince George High School

 Prince George High School is the only public high school in Prince George County, Virginia.
+It is a part of Prince George County Public Schools.
+The district's attendance boundary includes the entire county, which has on-post housing facilities of Fort Gregg-Adams.

-The school has 1354 students.
+The school has 1,354 students.
 Prince George High School offers grades 10-12 rather than the traditional 9-12 high school.

+History

 Construction on the current facility began in 1976 and it opened for the 1977–78 school year.
 It replaced an earlier facility across the road from it built in the 1950s, that it shares athletic facilities with.
 The old high school became Prince George Junior High School when the new high school opened in 1977, and has since been renamed N.B.
 Clements Junior High School.
 Prince George High School was the first fully air-conditioned school in Prince George County.
 The building was expanded to add additional classrooms in the mid 1990s.

-Fall sports
+Fall Sports

-Prince George High School offers cheerleading, cross country, field hockey, football, golf, boys volleyball, and girls volleyball in the fall.
+Prince George High School offers cheerleading, cross country, field hockey, football, golf, boys' volleyball, and girls' volleyball in the fall.
+They recently added a swim team to the mix of school sprts in the 2023-2024 school year.